IECE Faculty Fellows

-Applications are accepted through May 13, 2019 with initial appointments beginning in June 2019.
-Up to six (6) fellows will be accepted.
+Applications are accepted through June 1, 2020 with initial appointments beginning in June 2020.
 Applicants must propose a professional initiative that reflects the interface between their own academic discipline and entrepreneurship.
-Funding of up to $5,000 is available to support the projects.
+Funding of up to $6,100 is available to support the projects.

 The potential for interdisciplinary projects is vast, and can include (but is not limited to):